 Successfully represented a Met officer at the PAT following an original outcome of reduction in rank under the Police (Performance) Regulations 2008.
 Following oral submissions, the Tribunal overturned the original outcome as they found there were ‘exceptional circumstances’ justifying an extension to the final written improvement notice.
 The officer’s pay was reinstated from the date of his reduction in rank.

-NS (& Others) v Commissioner of Police of the Metropolis
+NS (and Others) v Commissioner of Police of the Metropolis

 Successful challenge to the decision by the MPS to remove both Chief Inspector and Commander from the rank structure.
 It was argued that the decision was unlawful and in breach of primary legislation (Police Act 1996 and Police Reform and Social Responsibility Act 2011).
 The Policing and Crime Bill, if passed would allow the Home Secretary to make amendments to the rank structure using secondary legislation, where certain preconditions have been met.
 The Bill, at that stage, had only recently passed the Committee Stage.
 In addition, one of the preconditions of the draft Bill was that a recommendation should be made by the College of Policing.
 Although the Government had requested a fundamental review of police leadership by the College of Policing, it had yet to propose any changes to the rank structure.
 After a LBC was sent to the MPS, it responded by stating that the changes communicated would not be made.